Humangent

 How to Build Multi-Level Approval Workflows in n8n

-TL;DR: n8n has no built-in multi-level approval node.
-You have three options: chain multiple Send-and-Wait nodes together (simple but rigid), store approval state in a database and poll for changes (flexible but you are building infrastructure), or delegate the level logic to a managed platform (less n8n complexity, adds a dependency).
+TL;DR: n8n gives you the primitives to build multi-level approvals, but the approval state is yours to model.
+You have three options: chain multiple Send-and-Wait nodes together (simple but rigid), store approval state in a database and poll for changes (flexible but you are building infrastructure), or delegate the level logic to an approval control layer (less n8n complexity, adds a dependency).
 This post walks through all three patterns with concrete node layouts and trade-offs.
-I am building Humangent around the third approach; it is in private beta and I am honest below about what exists today versus what is on the roadmap.
+Humangent centers on the third approach.

 An n8n multi-level approval workflow routes a single request through sequential sign-offs.
 Team lead approves, then manager approves, then VP approves.
 Every level must say yes before the action executes.
 Any rejection at any level stops the chain.
 This is the pattern you see in purchase orders, content publishing, data changes in regulated environments, and customer communications with high-value accounts.